 Monopartite, linear, ssRNA(+) genome of 7.2 kb.
 The 5’ end is capped and the 3’ terminus is polyadenylated.
 Their is no VPg at the 5’-terminus of the genome.
 The genome consists of three partially overlapping ORFs.

 The virion RNA is infectious and serves as both the genome and viral messenger RNA.
 ORF 1 encodes the nonstructural proteins, it is not clear wether this polyprotein is cleaved or not; ORF 2 encodes the capsid protein; ORF 3 encodes a small immunogenic protein.
-ORF2 and ORF3 are encoded by a bicistronic subgenomic RNA.
+ORF2 is translated by leaky scanning from the bicistronic ORF3-2 subgenomic RNA.

 - Attachement of the virus to host receptors mediates internalization into the host cell by clathrin-mediated endocytosis.